mylastore/koa-blog-api/README.md

 - Babel
 - PM2 for running in production
 - MongoDB with Mongoose (mongoose validation)
-- Seed data provided to get you started
+- Seed data for testing app
 - TODO - testing
 - log4js for logging
 - Password recover system with token
 - Multi user blog
-- Image handling with sharp(using format webp)
+- Image handling with sharp(converting everything to webp)
-- And more...

 ## Installing / Getting started
-Important: copy example.env to .env and add all your credentials.
-Make sure you have redis up and running for rate limiting to work.
-If you prefer not to run it on development you can just uncomment redis ratelimit on the index.js file.
+Important: use .env for all production credentials Make sure you have redis up and running for rate limiting to work.

 ``` bash
 # install dependencies